Why is capping superannuation funding in question?

 Governments around the world are facing debt concerns that threaten their ability to provide welfare, health, education and other services.
 In this scenario they are looking for ways to reduce their outgoings – and protect their revenue base.
 In Australia, one method the government is looking to implement to provide such protection is by capping superannuation funding.

-Whilst these caps meet the fiscal needs of government, what impact is there for superannuants seeking to provide for a financially independent retirement?
+Caps may well meet the fiscal needs of governments, what impact is there for citizens seeking a financially independent retirement?
 In assessing this policy, the following questions come to mind:

 The Australian government commissioned a Financial System Inquiry (FSI) that delivered its final report in November 2014.
-The FSI panel indicated through publication of its Interim Report in July of that year, that there are a number of issues that they would ‘tease out’ in the final report.
+The FSI panel’s interim report indicated that their final report would ‘tease out’ a number of emerging issues.

-One of the topics hidden away in the interim report has recently become a topic of discussion in the USA as well: and that is, whether the amount of funds accumulated in tax-favoured retirement savings structures (in Australia: superannuation accounts; in the USA: IRAs) be capped? …and if so, at what level?
+One of the topics hidden away in the interim report became a topic of discussion in the USA as well.
+The topic tested in both jurisdictions was whether to cap the funds accumulated in tax-favoured retirement savings structures?
+If they are to be capped, at what level?
+In Australia: superannuation accounts; and in the USA: Individual’s Retirement Accounts serve similar purposes.

 This is a debate that will become more openly discussed as